soumyanildas/soumyanildas/README.md

 ### Nomoshkar 👋

 I'm Soumyanil Das, primarily a Front End Developer from Calcutta, India who likes to mix code with creative, interactive and modern designs.
-I work across the full JavaScript stack as a freelancer, and as a full time fullstack developer @CBNITS.
+I work across the full JavaScript stack as a freelancer, and as a Subject Matter Expert - Frontend @CBNITS.
 Outside of work you can find me playing on the PS4 or chilling to music on Spotify.

 <!--
 **soumyanildas/soumyanildas** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.